 I mentioned in previous posts my fondness for riding through obstacles.
 I love incorporating them in both riding and groundwork routines.

 Unfortunately, the greatest difficulty for me in using obstacle is that I don’t have a riding arena.
 I have no place to set up obstacles and leave them.
-Instead, I set up a few items up periodically in my round pen or in a corner of a pasture.
+Instead, I set up a few items periodically in my round pen or in a corner of a pasture.
 I have to use light weight, simple to maneuver items.
 Things that make for easy set up and take down.
-The traffic cone bars fit the bill!
+Traffic cone bars fit the bill!